activerabbit-ai/activerabbit-ai/README.md

-# ActiveRabbit::Client
+# ActiveRabbit AI Client

-Ruby client library for ActiveRabbit application monitoring and error tracking.
+Ruby client library for ActiveRabbit.ai application monitoring and error tracking.
 This gem provides comprehensive monitoring capabilities including error tracking, performance monitoring, N+1 query detection, and more for Ruby applications, with special focus on Rails integration.

 ## Features